techidaily/site-win11/source/_posts/step-by-step-telnet-enablement-in-win11.md

  You can check if the Telnet client is enabled on your PC using a Command Prompt command.
 When enabled, the Telnet command will open a new CMD to connect to remote servers and perform other tasks.

-1. Launch Command Prompt as administrator (see[how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for in-depth steps).
+1. Launch Command Prompt as administrator (see [how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for in-depth steps).
 2. In the Command Prompt window, type**Telnet** and press**Enter** .
 3. A new CMD with Microsoft Telnet will open.